 - The Marketing Cloud: What is it and do you need it?

 WHY EVEN CONSIDER CUSTOMER RELATIONSHIP MANAGEMENT?

 We know that you know the answer to this.
 But if you’re going to bat for budget from your superiors, you’ll need to explain it to them.
-Here’s a quick snapshot of what to say: first and foremost, it’ll beat out any outdated method of customer data analysis or customer acquisition you’re currently using.
-And, deploying a CRM strategy doesn’t change the way you run your business — but enhance your operations from multiple departments, and carve out several opportunities.
+Here’s a quick snapshot of what to say: First and foremost, it’ll beat out any outdated method of customer data analysis or customer acquisition you’re currently using.
+And, deploying a CRM strategy doesn’t change the way you run your business — but enhances your operations from multiple departments, and carves out several opportunities.
 Here are a handful of those opportunities:

 - Increase your multi-channel and multi-device presence.

 - Gain insights into target audiences.

 Still can’t convince the boardroom?
 Add a little fear into the narrative: If you rest on your laurels, you’ll lose customer retention, loyalty and awareness to your competitors who have been collecting valuable insights — and creating personalized customer experiences — while you launched those “batch and blasts.”

 The Emarsys platform.

 DO I NEED ALL THE BELLS AND WHISTLES?